-Mayor recommends committee look at congestion
+Mayor recommends committee to look at congestion downtown

 As the remnants of Hurricane Irma howled outside town hall Sept.
 11, Black Mountain mayor Michael Sobol took advantage of a light board of aldermen meeting to focus on parking.